danielwilstrop/nextJSBlog/data/blog/jsarrays1.md

 # .map()

-The **map** method again provie a new array after performing the specified callback function on each item in the array.
+The **map** method again provides a new array after performing the specified callback function on each item in the array.

 ```js
 const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]